-Bill ID/Topic Location Summary Position AB 673 Carrillo D 6/6/2019-S. L., P.E. & R. 6/20/2019-From Existing law provides for a civil penalty, in addition to, and entirely independent and apart from other penalties, on every person who fails to pay the wages of each employee, as specified, including a provision prohibiting wage differential on the basis of sex, as specified.
-Existing law requires the Labor Commissioner to recover that Failure to pay wages: penalties. committee chair, with author's amendments: Amend, and re- refer to committee.
-Read second time, amended, and re- referred to Com. on L., P.E. & R. penalty as part of a hearing held to recover unpaid wages and penalties or in an independent civil action.
+Bill ID/Topic Location Summary Position AB 673 Carrillo D 5/24/2019- A. THIRD READING Existing law provides for a civil penalty, in addition to, and entirely independent and apart from other penalties, on every person who fails to pay the wages of each employee, as specified, including a provision prohibiting wage differential on the basis of sex, as specified.
+Existing law requires the Labor Commissioner to recover that penalty Failure to pay wages: penalties.
+5/24/2019-Read third time and amended.
+Ordered to third reading. as part of a hearing held to recover unpaid wages and penalties or in an independent civil action.
 Existing law requires that a specified percentage of the penalty recovered under that provision be paid into a fund within the Labor and Workforce Development Agency dedicated to educating employers about state labor laws and that the remainder be paid into the State Treasury to the credit of the General Fund.
 This bill would also authorize the affected employee to bring an action to recover specified statutory penalties against the employer as part of a hearing held to recover unpaid wages.
 The bill would remove the authority for the Labor Commissioner to recover civil penalties in an independent civil action.
 The bill would also modify the list of statutes that a statutory penalty may be recovered for violation of by deleting the provision prohibiting wage differentials on the basis of sex and by adding a provision relating to wages paid to an employee who is licensed under the Barbering and Cosmetology Act.
+The bill would provide that in an action brought by the Labor Commissioner to recover unpaid wages, any civil penalties recovered would be paid to the affected employee.
 The bill would authorize an employee to either recover statutory penalties under these provisions or to enforce civil penalties under a specified provision of the Labor Code Private Attorneys General Act of 2004, but not both, for the same violation.
 AB 676 Frazier D California Transportation Commission: annual report.
 5/17/2019-A. 2 YEAR 5/17/2019-Failed Deadline pursuant to Rule 61(a)(5).
 (Last location was APPR. on 3/25/2019)(May be acted upon Jan 2020) Existing law establishes in state government the California Transportation Commission with specified powers and duties relative to the programming of transportation capital improvement projects and other related matters.
 Existing law requires the commission to adopt and submit to the Legislature, by December 15 of each year, an annual report summarizing the commission's prior-year decisions in allocating transportation capital outlay appropriations and identifying timely and relevant transportation issues facing the state.
 This bill would instead require the commission to adopt and submit the annual report by December 31 of each year.